Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Rising DocuSign Pricing in 2026

 DocuSign's pricing has never been small-business-friendly, and 2026 hasn't changed that.
-The DocuSign Personal plan sits at $10/month and caps you at just 5 envelopes per month — barely enough for a single active sales cycle.
-Step up to DocuSign Standard and you're paying $25/user/month with a limit of 100 envelopes per year across your team.
+As of early 2026, DocuSign's published pricing lists the Personal plan at around $10/month, capping you at roughly 5 envelopes per month (verify current figures on DocuSign's official pricing page, as these change).
+That's barely enough for a single active sales cycle.
+Step up to DocuSign Standard and you're looking at approximately $25/user/month with a reported limit of around 100 envelopes per year across your team.
 For a two-person operation sending contracts, NDAs, and onboarding paperwork regularly, that ceiling arrives fast.
-DocuSign Professional runs $720/user/year — a figure that makes most small business owners do a double-take.
+DocuSign's higher tiers push costs even further, into territory that makes most small business owners do a double-take.
+Always confirm current DocuSign pricing directly on their site before making a decision.

 The pricing structure isn't just expensive; it's unpredictable.
 When you hit your envelope limit mid-month, you either pay overage fees or stop sending documents.
 Neither option is acceptable when you're trying to close a deal or onboard a new hire.